 Breast cancer symptomsPatient Information Leaflet

-Breast cancers produce few warning signs and hardly ever cause pain.
-There may sometimes be a vague discomfort, but commonly when it comes to breast cancer symptoms, the first thing people notice is an abnormal lump in their breast.
+When it comes to breast cancer symptoms, the first thing people commonly notice is an abnormal lump in their breast.

 Nevertheless, there are other possible signs.
 These are some of the breast cancer symptoms you need to look out for: